gowQC/okada-hackathon/README.md

 # My Okada Hackathon Project

 Thank you for taking the time to look at my project.
-Sadly, I could not do most of what I wanted to do within the deadline, as Python is not my strongsuit and learning to integrate AI into my work is a very new concept for me.
+Sadly, I could not do most of what I wanted to do within the deadline, as Python is not my strong suit and learning to integrate AI into my work is a very new concept for me.
 However, despite this being a work-in-progress project, I have certainly made some positive developments and have managed to successfully send context to Groq AI for an educated response.
 Regardless of how I rank when being judged amongst other contestants, I would say this has certainly been a learning experience.

 ## Before Using My Project